 Most cameras employ some sort of privacy shutter mechanism, but with very different implementations.
 For example, there are electronic shutters that can disable cameras remotely using an app.
 Sure, unplugging a camera physically guarantees zero access (hackers included), but it’s inconvenient having to constantly plug it back in when you want to use it.
 Plus, you have to actually remember to do it.
 The vast majority of the cameras we checked out can be disabled remotely through an app.

-However, we still want to point out a model not in the chart, SimpliSafe’s SimpliCam, which features a mechanical shutter that physically covers the camera’s view when it’s initiated.
+Then there’s SimpliSafe’s SimpliCam, which features a mechanical shutter that physically covers the camera’s view when it’s initiated.
 Plus, you can set up a routine where the SimpliCam will enable the mechanical shutter whenever you’re home — and automatically disable it when you’re away to detect motion and record footage.

 Still, there are other implementations that get the job done, like the Logitech Circle View and Eufy Security Indoor Cam 2K Pan and Tilt.
 With the former, Logitech designed the camera to allow people to face it downward manually — plus, there’s a button on it as well that turns off the camera and mic.
 Meanwhile, Eufy’s new security camera articulates for 360-degree coverage, but there’s an option through the app to tuck away the camera’s view.

 It’s worth pointing out that all of these cameras offer cloud storage to save video footage of captured events.
 Advantages to this include being able to instantly get access to those clips, while also doubling as a depository to store them for later viewing.
 But there’s also that fear of unauthorized viewing, whether it’s from an internal source from that camera’s company, or worse, a hacker.
-Also, some cameras require you to subscribe to a paid structure in order to save footage to the cloud — like the Google Nest Cam IQ Indoor.
+Also, some cameras require you to subscribe to a paid structure to save footage to the cloud — like the Google Nest Cam IQ Indoor.

 That’s partly the reason why local storage is an appealing alternative.
 As you can tell from the chart, most of the established brands don’t offer local storage options.
 Instead, it’s the lesser-known brands that embrace it.
-Cameras like the Wyze Cam V2 and Eufy’s new 2K security cameras offer this solution.
+Cameras like the Wyze Cam V3 and Eufy’s new 2K security cameras offer this solution.
 Not only can you choose to have triggered events stored onto a microSD card, but they can also be configured to act as a continuously recording camera in most cases.

 While local storage may seem like a more secure route than cloud storage, there’s more management required in organizing and archiving clips.
 Despite that, it’s an option for anyone who doesn’t want an outside entity sniffing out content that’s deemed private.